Illinois State House

 From 1870 to 1980, Illinois's lower house had several unique features:

-• The House comprised 177 members.
+• The House had 177 members.
 The state was divided into 59 legislative districts, each of which elected one senator and three representatives.

 • Elections for the state house were conducted using cumulative voting; each individual voter was given three votes to cast for House seats, and they could distribute them to three candidates (one vote each), one candidate (receiving three votes—this was called a bullet vote) or two candidates (each receiving 1½ votes).